Cwantic/Documentation/Explorer/index.md

 - Import a project (file with extension *.prockage)
 - Add a new sub-folder
 - Delete the current folder with all projects
+- Rename the current folder

 Select a **project** (Ex : Demo).
 Right click on it lets you :

 ![Image](../Images/Explorer4.jpg)

 - Delete the current project
+- Rename the current project
 - Export the project (file with extension *.prockage)

 {: .warning }